Lopez vs Lopez: Premise

-George Lopez, the owner of a moving company that went bankrupt is forced to move into his daughter Mayan’s house.
+George, the owner of a moving company that went bankrupt is forced to move into his daughter Mayan’s house.
 The problem is that Mayan and George have just started speaking after being estranged for most of her teenage years.
 Now they seek to heal their relationship and learn more about each other.
-Meanwhile, Quinten, Mayan’s boyfriend, and Mayan and Quinten’s son, Chance are adjusting to George living with them, and Rosie, Mayan’s mom and George’s ex-wife also drops by, usually to either see Mayan or throw shade.
+With this, Mayan, along with her boyfriend, Quinten, and their son, Chance, are trying to adjust to their new living arrangements with George.
+In addition, they are also having to adapt to Mayan's mom and George's ex-wife, Rosie, dropping by unannounced, usually to either see Mayan, or to throw shade at George.